 The EU Platform Regulation – regulates rights and obligations on digital platforms and search engines

-The EU Platform Regulation requires, among other things, that companies that own platforms must:
+The EU Regulation on platform-to-business relations requires, among other things, that companies that own platforms must:

 - justify their decisions to restrict or suspend their services.
 If the service is terminated, the company must as a rule inform about it in good time before the termination.